BuddyForms/BuddyForms/readme.txt

 * Fixing the user role moderation to avoid the user role change for admin and when the option is to keep the current user role.
 * Fixing the user role moderation.
 * Fixing the submit of the form.
+* Added a code to check if the uploader have a file to avoid cancel the form submission.
+* Moving upload function to the function file to include in the front.
+* Fixing submission view to include the post title and the post content.
+The post content with the elipsis form wp
+* Cleaning the upload field.
+* Added a code to wait the form submission for multiples file upload from different fields.
+* Added the option to handle the empty submission list.
+* Added a shortcode to add a link inside the empty submission list message.

 = 2.2.3 – 10.
 July 2018
 * Fixed the reCaptcha library, adding a native checking from google.